-Are you curious to see what it’s like to study Natural Sciences at Cambridge?
+Are you curious to see what it is like to study Natural Sciences at Cambridge?

-In this series we ask current and past students to share what life is like studying at their universities.
-Leah gives us an insight into reading Natural Sciences at Cambridge.
+In this series, we ask past and present students to share what life is like studying at their universities.
+First-year student Leah Hurst gives us an insight into reading Natural Sciences at Cambridge.

 What Is It Like Studying At Clare College, Cambridge?

 Clare has a reputation for being one of the friendliest and most relaxed Cambridge colleges, which I can certainly vouch for.
-It’s also renowned for its beautiful gardens and music, and one of our alumni is David Attenborough, which is pretty cool!
+It is also renowned for its beautiful gardens and music, and one of our alumni is David Attenborough, which is pretty cool!

 What is Natural Sciences at Cambridge like?